-Loans to cities and counties (hereinafter, local government) will be secured by any one, or a combination, of the following: (1) the local government obtaining voter approval of a properly worded ballot issue for a tax dedicated to secure payment of the loan for the specific project and for no other purpose whatsoever, provided the amount of the expected annual revenues from the dedicated tax is equal to or greater than the annual loan debt service and the tax either has no expiration date or the expiration date does not occur until after the last loan payment is due; (2) the local government issuing its own bonds in an amount that is equal to or greater than the total loan amount and paying the bond proceeds into the Local Fund Account or the State Road Fund; (3) the local government dedicating an existing tax revenue source such as sales, property, or other taxes to secure payment of the loan for the specific project, provided the amount of the expected annual revenues from the dedicated tax is equal to or greater than the annual loan debt service and the tax either has no expiration date or the expiration date does not occur until after the last loan payment is due; and/or (4) the local government agreeing, in the event of a default, that MHTC/MTFC attach any federal monies designated for the local government which are administered by MoDOT and apply those funds to the local government's indebtedness.
+Loans to local governments and other political subdivisions (hereinafter, local government) will be secured by any one, or a combination, of the following: (1) the local government obtaining voter approval of a properly worded ballot issue for a tax dedicated to secure payment of the debt for the specific project and for no other purpose whatsoever; (2) the local government issuing its own bonds and paying the proceeds into the Local Fund or the State Road Fund; (3) the local government agreeing, in the event of a default, that MHTC/MTFC attach any federal monies designated for the local government which are administered by MoDOT and apply those funds to the local government's indebtedness; (4) as a condition of the loan, the local government agreeing to annually appropriate its contract obligations and to provide annual certification that current revenues plus unexpended balances from prior years are sufficient to meet its obligation to pay MTFC.
+Annual certification and appropriation by the local government shall be monitored and enforced by Financial Services staff.